tonytvo/blog-generator/content/blog/security-analysis-summary/index.md

   - *qualitative element*: since the value of a warrant will only materialize from an increase in earnings, the prospects of increased earnings would make the warrant more attractive than its stability, characterized as low-priced common stocks with speculative element.
   - *quantitative considerations: importance of low price*
     - Graham feels that an option warrant has speculative attractiveness only if it possesses all 3 desirable qualities: low price, long duration, and option price close to the market.
+  - substantial part of an enterprise's profits are distributed to operating managers, and that this is done without full disclosure.
+Stock option warrants have proven to be an excellent instrument for that purpose.

 - **dangerous device for diluting stock values.**
   - as warrants give rights to buy stock at a given price level, when that pirce level is reached, earnings will be diluted for the common stockholder because they still must account for the cost to acquire the warrant